SMEs increasingly going down the apprenticeship route to aid their future growth

 Nearly 175,000 of the UK’s small businesses have kept on at least half of their apprentices in the longer-term

-With the Government aiming to fund three million new apprenticeships by 2020, and with apprenticeship participation having hit a record of 871,000 during the 2014/15 year¹, new research from the Association of Accounting Technicians (AAT) has found that many of the UK’s 5.4 million SMEs² are realising the benefits of having one or more apprentices in their workplaces.
+With the Government aiming to fund three million new apprenticeships by 2020, and with apprenticeship participation having hit a record high, new research from the Association of Accounting Technicians (AAT) has found that many of the UK’s 5.4 million SMEs are realising the benefits of having one or more apprentices in their workplaces.

 The survey of 501 business owners which have between 1-249 employees, also showed a rise in owner desire to bring apprentices into their company.
 One in four SME owners (25%) said they plan to take on at least one apprentice over the next 12 months – a figure that again shows a significant rise when considering those smaller businesses with at least ten employees (50%).